KevinAst/visualize-it/TOOLING.md

 The dependency list can become quite large for a mature project.
 In looking at `package.json`, the inevitable questions are:

-- what is this dependency
+- What is this dependency

-- why is it needed
+- Why is it needed

-- is it a dependency for project tooling or application code?
+- Is it a dependency for project tooling or application code?

   This last bullet is especially poignant because all Svelte project dependencies are `devDependencies`, due to the fact that all run-time resources are bundled together by the Svelte compiler.

+The following table itemizes the **visualize-it** dependencies, referencing when/where they were introduced/configured.

 Dependency                     | Type        | Usage                  | Refer To
 ------------------------------ | ----------- | ---------------------  | ----------------